-Please feel free to come by my office hours in Edmunds 113 with questions about my classes, about general topics in CS, or about possible research work together.
+Please feel free to come by my office hours in Edmunds 113 (or on Zoom) with questions about my classes, about general topics in CS, or about possible research work together.
 I’m also happy to schedule specific meeting times outside of office hours for non-class-related questions.

 - Or by appointment.